towshif/home.towshif.com/content/post/Deploy-DotNetCore-SelfContained-App-without-installing-runtime-on-ubuntu-Part2.md

 https://docs.microsoft.com/en-us/dotnet/core/tools/project-json-to-csproj

 ## Step 1: Change VS project setting
-open and modify *.csproj instead of project.json which does not exist.
+Open and modify *.csproj instead of project.json which does not exist.
 Part of the change in tooling for 2017

 Add runtime ids to the csproj / project.json